“The road to success is dotted with many tempting parking spaces.”

 I will include the original plots at the end of this post just in case you do not want to go to the original article.

-He is a typical 9 year old – He loves soccer, reading and video games, and not necessarily in that order.
-If he were a typical American, the odds are stacked against him.
-He has 46 more years to go before more than half of his peers would have saved up a thousand bucks.
+Now, about GBoy.
+He is a typical 9 year old – He loves soccer, reading and video games, not necessarily in that order.
+If he were a typical American, you can see that the odds are stacked against him.
+More people seem to save up $1000 as they grow older.

-When he was 5 or 6 years old, we started a pay-for-chores system.
-That didn’t go very well.
-He was too lazy – He decided that he didn’t need the money if that meant no chores.
+When he was around 5 or 6 years old, I introduced the concept of getting paid for chores.
+To be honest, that didn’t go very far.
+He preferred not doing the chores even though that meant that he didn’t get paid.
 Part of that could be our fault too – We were typical the overworked, time-strapped, guilty parents.
 He did get whatever he wanted even though he had no money.

 We had to revise our tactics.
-We decided that GBoy wouldn’t get paid for chores since neither BusyDad nor I was getting paid for it.
+Since neither BusyDad or I was getting paid for doing the household chores, GBoy wouldn’t get paid.
 The chores had to be done, that was just part of the daily routine.
-And non negotiable.
 There were no consequences, no incentives.
 That was just part of life.
 It took a bit of nagging initially, but it went smoother than I expected.

 Once that was in place, we introduced allowances.
 We told him that we were going to stop buying all toys, and would pay him instead.
 That way, he could decide what he wanted to spend the money on.
-He was over the moon – Prior to that, we vetoes many of the things he wanted to buy.
-We thought they were not worth the cost.
+He was delighted – Half the things he picked up were vetoed by us prior to that, because we thought it was not worth the money.
 Now there was nothing to stop him from buying anything he wanted.
 We told him that every week, he would be paid an amount equal to his age.
-He was really excited – the amount was going to go up every year, with no negotiations.
-And there were no strings attached.
+He was elated – the amount was going to go up with no negotiations, and there were no strings attached.

-We told him that he could start saving now and be ahead of the game even before he started working.
-We all agreed that since the amount he was getting was a lot, he could save at least 50% of that.
+By then, he was already aware that college costs a lot, and that he would have to work if he was going to go to one.
+We told him that he could start saving already and be ahead of the game even before he started working.
+We all agreed that since the amount he was getting was a lot, he could save at least 50% of what he was getting.

 The way we get him to move excess money to his bank account is by making that more attractive.
-I match every extra dollar he decides to save.
+Every time he decides to move money into his bank account, it is matched by me.
 I am still surprised by how happy this makes him.

 GBoy now has $1134.74 in the bank, and slightly less than $10 in his “savings book”.